Mimicoctopus1/6ame/README.md

 ### Changelog
 01/25/2024: I started working on move icons.
-For worldbuilders, go to aggie.io, click start drawing, press U for rectangle, change stroke width to 40px, change the mode to stroke, hold shift and make a square as tall as the canvas, press G for fill, color the stroke of the rectangle, color the inside of the rectangle and draw the icon image (fist, sword, arrow, etc.) in black!
+For worldbuilders who want to make their own, go to aggie.io, click the arrow near start drawing and select 4000 x 4000, press U for rectangle, change stroke width to 100px, change the mode to stroke, hold shift and make a square as tall as the canvas, press G for fill, color the stroke of the rectangle, color the inside of the rectangle and draw the icon image (fist, sword, arrow, etc.) in black!
 Then, use the fill tool to fill in your icon image.
 Ctrl+S to download and go to [remove.bg](remove.bg) to remove the backgroundFor color guidance on what colors to use for the rectangle, here is a chart:
 * Red: Offense, Heat
 * Orange: Strength
 * Yellow: Healing, Speed